GoogleCloudPlatform/anthos-service-mesh-samples/docs/asm-gke-terraform/README.md

 ## Managed Anthos Service Mesh on GKE with Terraform

-This is a general setup of a single cluster with Anthos Service Mesh using the native [GKE Hub Terraform resource](https://registry.terraform.io/providers/hashicorp/google-beta/latest/docs/resources/gke_hub_feature) for the examples in the `docs` folder.
+This is a general setup of a single cluster with Anthos Service Mesh using the native [GKE Fleet Terraform resource](https://registry.terraform.io/providers/hashicorp/google-beta/latest/docs/resources/gke_hub_feature) for the examples in the `docs` folder.

 The following will set up a GKE cluster with Anthos Service Mesh (ASM) with a _Managed Control Plane_ installed.